zest/base.resolver/README.md

     Reload is synchronous and blocking in nature, if a reload is called before the previous reload is over, the previous reload will be interrupted.

-    This function returns a Promise that gets resolved when the reload is complete.
+    This function returns a Promise that gets resolved with the resolver object when the reload is complete.
 This promise is rejected with the error if reload fails.
 If the registered run command do not resolve, this promise will never get resolved.